Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Because I now have something much more important to do!

 Before we can go to sleep, before we can finish writing the doc, there is one post tapeout tradition that must never be skipped:
-![][image15]
-Waffle House

-## Ressources
+{{< figure
+	src="waffles.webp"
+	caption="Waffle House! ❤"
+	alt="Waffle House! <3"
+>}}

+### P.S

 I highly recommend the excellent book *"Handbook of Floating-Point Arithmetic, Second edition"*, for readers looking for the 600 page version of the floating point question.

+Special thanks to my best half, yg, Prawnzz and Erstfel for helping review this article.